-The Occupational Safety and Health Administration (OSHA), Massachusetts Division of Occupational Safety, Consultation Program (MDOS-CP), and the New England Concrete Masonry Association (NECMA) recognize the value of establishing a collaborative relationship to foster safer and more healthful American workplaces.
-OSHA, MDOS-CP and NECMA hereby form an Alliance to provide NECMA members and others with information, guidance, and access to training resources that will help them protect employees’ health and safety.
-The Alliance will focus on reducing and preventing exposure to hazards associated with the manufacturing of concrete blocks, but not limited to, struck-by, caught between, falls, electrical, noise, silica and confined spaces.
-In developing this Alliance, OSHA, MDOS-CP and NECMA recognize that OSHA’s Consultation Project partners are an integral part of the OSHA national effort.
+The Braintree and Providence offices of the Occupational Safety and Health Administration (OSHA), Massachusetts Division of Occupational Safety, Consultation Program (MDOS-CP), Rhode Island Department of Health, Occupational Health and Safety Consultation Program (RIDOH-CP), and International Medical Center for Safety and Emergency Preparedness (IMC-SEP) recognize the value of establishing a collaborative relationship to foster safer and more healthful American workplaces.
+OSHA, MDOS-CP, RIDOH-CP and IMC-SEP hereby form an Alliance to provide IMC-SEP community members and others with information, guidance, and access to training resources that will help them protect employees’ health and safety, particularly in reducing and preventing exposure to hazards in the healthcare industry (e.g., ergonomics, needlesticks, bloodborne pathogens, etc.), with an emphasis on targeting Haitian, Spanish and Portuguese speaking healthcare employees.
+In developing this Alliance, OSHA and IMC-SEP recognize that OSHA’s State Plan and Consultation Project partners are an integral part of the OSHA national effort.

-At the direction of its Board of Directors, NECMA will work together with OSHA and MDOS-CP to achieve the following training and education goals:
+OSHA, MDOS-CP, RIDOH-CP and IMC-SEP will work together to achieve the following training and education goals:

-At the direction of its Board of Directors, NECMA will work together with OSHA and MDOS-CP to achieve the following outreach and communication goals:
+OSHA, MDOS-CP, RIDOH-CP and IMC-SEP will work together to achieve the following outreach and communication goals:

-At the direction of its Board of Directors, NECMA will work together with OSHA and MDOS-CP to achieve the following goals related to promoting the national dialogue on workplace safety and health:
+OSHA, MDOS-CP, RIDOH-CP and IMC-SEP will work together to achieve the following goals related to promoting the national dialogue on workplace safety and health:

 OSHA’s Alliances provide parties an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as training and education, outreach and communication and promoting a national dialogue on workplace safety and health.
 These Alliances have proved to be valuable tools for both OSHA and its Alliance participants.
 By entering into an Alliance with a party, OSHA is not endorsing any of that party’s products or services; nor does the Agency enter into an Alliance with the purpose of promoting a particular party’s products or services.

 An implementation team made up of representatives of both organizations will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the participants.
-In addition, they will meet as deemed necessary by both parties to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA will encourage OSHA Consultation Projects’ participation on the team.
+Team members will include representatives of OSHA’s Directorate of Cooperative and State Programs and OSHA Consultation Projects.
+In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.

 This agreement will remain in effect for two years.
 Any signatory may terminate it for any reason at any time, provided they give 30 days written notice.
 This agreement may be modified at any time with the concurrence of all signatories.